Occultist Éliphas Lévi (1810 – 1875) wrote that tarot is “the most perfect tool” to understand life.

 Tarot dates back to the 1400s, when it humbly began as a card game.
-It wasn’t until the early 1910 that the Rider-Waite-Smith deck made its debut.
+It wasn’t until 1909 that the Rider-Waite-Smith deck made its debut.

 This was the deck that popularized tarot into what we know it as today.
 Many of the decks that have been published since, along with the meanings that we associate with each card, have been inspired by the RWS.

 But 1909 wasn’t that long ago in the grand scheme of things.

 And yet despite its youth in comparison to other systems like astrology, tarot’s potential never ceases to amaze me.
 The cards work.
 I still have moments where I find the experience to be uncanny.

 I love that we live in the best time for tarot, astrology, or another related practice.
 It’s easier than ever for artists to publish their own decks.

 We have thousands of books, blogs, and online courses at our fingertips.
 These practices that were once hidden, or even forbidden, are now more accessible than ever.

 And even though tarot is hundreds of years old, it continues to adapt the changes in our world.